 7.2.
 The Bidder shall undertake to carry out the verification/inspection of the Property on the site, and to review any information that he considers to be relevant, including compliance of the tax sheets provided, with the actual situation.
 The appropriate inspection procedures must be carried out by the end of the Auction.
 If the Bidder does not carry out such inspection, he shall be deemed to have made himself familiar with the condition of the Property and the actual situation concerning the Property.

 7.3.
 The Bidder is aware that in the event that the price he has bid for the Property when participating at the Auction appears to be the highest, and he is recognised to be the Highest bidder, the Bidder shall undertake to pay it.
-The Bidder is also aware that in the event the Reserve price has not been reached, but the Owner agrees to sell for the price bid by the Bidder, which is the highest, the Bidder shall undertake to pay it.

 7.4.
 The Bidder is also aware that the Auction House shall not be responsible for any damage or loss related to possible deficiencies of the Property, including, but not limited to, deficiencies that may arise because the Property does not meet the expectations of the Bidder or does not match information about the Property provided by the Owner.